 Bad: Legroom is tight in the back.

-Good: Good Looking.
-Well thought out.
+Good: Good looking and well thought out design.
 Probably the best compact estate car available.
+Volkswagen quality interior.
+Refined at speed.

 Good: Comes in two power outputs of 220 PS GTI and GTI Performance with 230 PS, larger brake discs and a front limited-slip differential.
 A great all round hot hatch.